 Anticimex SMART: Eco-Friendly Mouse Control for Your Home

 Game-Changing Pest Control For Your Home

 More than 4,400 patents have been issued by the United States Patent and Trademark Office for new mousetraps, which makes them the most frequently invented device in U.S. history.
-Recently, Anticimex SMART technology arrived in the U.S. and will be available to Viking Pest Control customers starting Spring 2020!
+Recently, Anticimex SMART technology arrived in the U.S. and will be available to Viking Pest Control customers today!
 This game-changing technology is here to disrupt the industry with non-invasive, non-toxic, hands-free monitoring.

 What is Anticimex SMART?

 Anticimex SMART is an intelligent, environmentally-friendly pest control system that keeps an eye on mice activity, unlike anything currently on the market.
 Anticimex SMART operates 24 hours a day, 7 days a week, 365 days a year, providing you peace of mind to store valuables and heirlooms anywhere in your New Jersey, Maryland, Delaware, or Pennsylvania home.
-It predicts and prevents costly mouse infestations as it tracks real-time pest activity.
+It predicts and prevents costly mouse infestations as it tracks any pest activity.
 Many aspects of life are “smart” these days.
 Your phone, your doorbell, your heating system, your garage door.
 So why not smart pest control?
 24-Hour Monitoring, 24/7 Mouse Prevention.
 Now that’s SMART.